quantify-os/quantify-core/docs/installation.rst

     $ pip install quantify-core

-This is the preferred method to install Quantify, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.